adlnet/xAPI-Spec/xAPI.md

 of the statement-to-be-voided by its "id" field.
 * Upon receiving a Statement that voids another, the LRS SHOULD reject the entire request which includes the voiding Statement with HTTP 403 'Forbidden' if the request is not from a source authorized to void Statements.
-* Upon receiving a Statement that voids another, the LRS SHOULD return a descriptive error if the target Statement cannot be found.
 * Upon receiving a Statement that voids another, the LRS MAY roll back any changes to Activity or Agent definitions which were introduced by the Statement that was just voided;
 * An Activity Provider that wants to "unvoid" a previously voided Statement SHOULD issue that Statement